CuriosityApp/clj-aws-s3/README.md

 Currently the library supports functions to create, list and delete buckets, to list, get, and put objects and their metadata, and to get and update the access control lists (ACLs) for buckets and objects.

+This is a fork that provides explicit passing of the client object.
+The original project is at https://github.com/weavejester/clj-aws-s3.
+Please report any bugs to this fork's issue tracker, I assume any bugs are mine.

 ## Install